 Instead of specifying hem length for women, the VRC bans casual attire.
 It also allows women to wear pants, though jeans, jodhpurs, tracksuits, leather pants, untailored pants, and shorts are forbidden.
 This strikes the balance between freedom of expression and maintaining the high standards of the event.

 Like many exclusive clubs in Melbourne, the VRC continues to uphold its dress code.
 Despite some protest.

-It is also in part due to the high standards of enforced elegance that celebrities like Iglesias continue to attend the Cup.
+It is also in part due to the high standards of enforced elegance that celebrities continue to attend the Cup.
 Yes, they are paid to be there, but the Cup is locked in a prestigious cycle.
 It is the place to be seen, and so people who are someone, are happy to be seen there.
 And because these somebodies are there, it remains the place to be seen.

 The Members’ dress code maintains a certain standard and gives a sense of occasion.
 This means the Cup’s reputation for elegance has remained since its earliest days, in a world where anything remaining the same for very long is rare.

 Melbourne Cup dress code for Members

 The Victorian Racing Club (VRC) dress code is strictly enforced for all members’ areas.
 This includes the Birdcage and Members’ Carparks.

 When Jamaican sprinter Usain Bolt attended Oaks Day at Flemington in 2016 he followed the race day dress code to perfection.
 Bolt donned a promotional cap for his mock race against friend John Steffensen.
 Bolt then removed his cap for time in the Crown marquee, in keeping with the members’ enclosure dress regulations saying men cannot wear peaked caps or beanies.